Methodocracy-Foundation/Methodocracy/README.txt

 Mission Statement

 To engage everyone in problem-solving, using the scientific method, ethics, and practical philosophy as the most meritable methods.
+To educate users on solutions by having the entire process transparent.
 To ensure that, through Methodocracy, humanity always has the ability to problem solve as much and as fast as possible.

 Vision Statement